jstemen/fsm/README.md

 This project was developed incrementally with a test-driven approach.
 Please see the git history for more details, but at a high level, the author did the following:

 1. **Initial Setup**:
+      - Researched other FSM frameworks to see what their DSLs looked like
+      - Mapped out rough sketch of the DSL I wanted to make.
+See finite-state-machine-brainstorming.pdf
       - Created Java project structure with Gradle
       - Added core dependencies (Lombok, JUnit, Mockito, AssertJ)
       - Configured build settings with Spotless and Google Java Format

 2. **DSL Planning**:
    - Developed initial test cases demonstrating the planned API usage

-3. **Backfilled the test with real logic**:
+3. **Backfilled the Test with Real Logic**:
    - Created the classes to make the test compile
    - Then added missing functionality to make the test pass

 4. **Testing & Refinement**:
       - Created comprehensive test suite for all components
       - Added JaCoCo for code coverage tracking
-      - Expanded door FSM test to validate all transitions
+      - Expanded door FSM test

-4. **Architecture Improvements (Day 1)**:
+5. **Architecture Improvements**:
    - Refactored FSM to use interface-based design
    - Extracted StateAndActions as a separate class
    - Added more complex Laundry Machine example